PhilipYip1988/vmware-workstation-installation-guide/windows-81-guest/readme.md

 ### Windows 8.1 ISO Checksums

 The Website Archive.org hosts the ISO created from Microsoft before Microsoft removed Windows 8.1 downloads from their download servers.
-The ISO Checksums are from the ISOs I downloaded from Microsoft's servers before the downloads got removed and the ones on Archive.org should match these:
+The ISO Checksums are from the ISOs I downloaded from Microsoft's servers before the downloads got removed.
+I've not checked all the downloads on Archive.org but they should match these:

 |Language|Name|SHA256|Architecture|Editions|
 |---|---|---|---|---|